 The Carruthers of Holmains line continued to prosper and in 1542 their lands were erected into a free barony.
 However not all was plain sailing for on May 19, 1563, John Carruthers of Holmends (Holmains), George and William his sons, Edward Irvine of Bonshaw (Chief of Clan Irvine, close allies to the Carruthers), David Irvine of Robgill, and several others of their accomplices, were indicted for ‘hurting’ Kirkpatrick of Closeburn (Chief of Clan Kilpatrick) and slaying several persons whose names were given; but the indictment appears to have been departed from.

-Sadly the Carruthers estate of Holmains was lost in 1772 when a financial disaster overwhelmed the family and the male line died out in the early 18th century with the death of the 12th Laird.
-Many of Holmains went to India where they were involved in the English East India Company, the British Raj and the Indian Army.
-The Holmains line still exists as the seniors through the female line.
+Sadly the Carruthers estate of Holmains was lost in 1772 when a financial disaster overwhelmed the family and the male line died out in the early 18th century with the death of the 12th of Holmains.
+Many Carruthers of Holmains went to India where they were involved and served in the English East India Company, the British Raj and the Indian Army.

 Interestingly and at the same time as the Chiefly Arms of Holmains were registered in 1672, another set of Arms were also registered.
 A James Carruthers who was the Steward Deputy and Factor (land agent) to the Earl of Annandale, recorded his arms.
 They were the same as those of John Carruthers of Holmains but all within a bordure Argent (a silver border).
 This would seems to indicate that James was very closely related to John, possibly a younger brother, at worst a cousin but also a cadet line.